LePhenix47/Color-converter-npm-library_Younes-Lahouiti/README.md

 ### Creating Color Objects

-To represent colors using the `RGB`, `HSL`, `HWB`, and `HSV` color models, you can use JavaScript objects.
+To represent colors using the `color names`, `RGB`, `HEX`, `HSL`, `HWB`, `HSV` and `CMYK` color models, you can use JavaScript objects.
 Each object should contain the appropriate properties for the corresponding color model.
 Here's an example:

 ```js
 const rgbColor = { red: 255, green: 0, blue: 0 };